-Lyft tries to play itself as the underdog to Uber.
-In many ways, it differs in how it offers itself to the public.
-There are actual functional differences and there are marketing gimmicks.
-Yet, one thing stays the same: their rideshare passengers suffer harm when their drivers are negligent.
+Many consumers believe Lyft is an underdog competitor to Uber.
+In many ways, it differs how it advertises itself to the public.
+There are actual functional differences, and there are marketing gimmicks.
+Yet, one thing stays the same: their rideshare passengers suffer harm when their rideshare drivers are negligent, just like Uber.

-This can take many forms.
-Some ridesharing passengers endure serious injuries from auto accidents; others sustain sexual assaults and some even experience privacy violations.
-When this happens, you can take steps to right the wrong and recover full and fair compensation under Illinois law with a personal injury lawsuit.
+Some ridesharing passengers endure serious injuries from car accidents, others sustain sexual assaults, and some even experience personal violations.
+When this happens, you can take steps to right the wrong with a personal injury lawsuit.

-Our rideshare accident attorneys can bring a claim against Uber or Lyft for you at no cost.
-We handle Lyft accidents on a contingency fee basis where we only receive a fee when we are successful in getting a financial recovery for you.
+Our rideshare accident attorneys can bring you a claim against Uber or Lyft at no cost.
+We handle Lyft accidents on a contingency fee basis, where we only receive a fee when we successfully get a financial recovery for you.

 They must operate their cars in a safe and reasonable manner to ensure they do not get involved in a traffic accident and injure you.

-However, as our experienced Chicago ridesharing lawyers constantly discover, that duty is often breached.
-Rideshare passengers are routinely injured in accidents just like these.
+However, as an experienced Chicago Lyft accident lawyer can tell you, that duty is often breached.
+Rideshare passengers are routinely injured in severe accidents.

 - Intoxicated driving accidents: Lyft passengers are not immune from the general problem of intoxicated drivers on the streets of Chicago and across Illinois.
-If your intoxicated ridesharing driver gets into a crash of any kind, then they were by definition negligent and you may have a claim against them.
-This is why it is important to have the Uber or Lyft driver checked after any accident to ensure that alcohol or drugs did not play a part.
+If your intoxicated rideshare driver gets into a crash, you may have a claim against them.
+It is essential to have the Uber or Lyft driver checked after any accident to ensure that alcohol or drugs do not play a part.

-- Excessive speed accidents: Drivers may speed in an attempt to secure more business and make more money.
+- Excessive speed accidents: Lyft and Uber drivers may speed to secure more business and make more money.
 This recklessness can cause problems with accidents of all sorts.
-The speed and manner of driving may be judged in the circumstances to be the source of your crash and injuries.
+The speed and manner of driving may be judged to be the source of your crash and injuries.

-- Fatigue-Related accidents: Even though Lyft makes attempts to limit hours can work to avoid these kinds of driver fatigue accidents, it does prohibit drivers from working other jobs.
+- Fatigue-Related accidents: Even though Lyft attempts to limit the hours drivers can work, it prohibits drivers from working other jobs and even becoming Uber drivers after the Lyft time limit is reached.
 Consequently, the person driving your vehicle may be asleep at the wheel.
 If they are and they crash, you need to make sure they compensate you for your damages.

-These are just some of the kinds of accidents we see with Uber and Lyft.
-There may be others that you are involved with if you order a ride, such as distracted driving with a cell phone.
+These are just some of the accidents we see with Uber and Lyft.
+A negligent Lyft driver, such as distracted driving with a cell phone, may cause others.

-The important thing to determine is whether or not the Lyft driver's negligence was a cause of the accident.
-If they do not and that leads to a car accident, you might need to file a claim for your injuries with a Chicago Lyft accident attorney at our law firm.
+It is crucial to determine is whether or not the Lyft driver's negligence was a cause of the accident.
+If they do not, which leads to a car accident, you might need to file a claim for your injuries with a Chicago Lyft accident attorney at our law firm.